Prenatal yoga can be a great way to prepare for childbirth. Find out if this type of prenatal exercise is right for you.

 Avoid certain postures.
 When doing poses, bend from your hips — not your back — to maintain normal spine curvature.
 Avoid lying on your belly or back, doing deep forward or backward bends, or doing twisting poses that put pressure on your abdomen.
 You can modify twisting poses so that you only move your upper back, shoulders and rib cage.

-Avoid inverted poses, which involve extending your legs above your heart or head, unless you're an experienced yoga practitioner.
 As your pregnancy progresses, use props during postures to accommodate changes in your center of gravity.
 If you wonder whether a pose is safe, ask your instructor for guidance.

 Don't overdo it.
 Pay attention to your body and how you feel.
 Start slow and avoid positions that are beyond your level of experience or comfort.
 Stretch only as far as you would have before pregnancy.

 If you experience any pain or other red flags — such as vaginal bleeding, decreased fetal movement or contractions — during prenatal yoga, stop and contact your health care provider.